 A highly common phishing tactic where attackers will attempt to lure a recipient into entering their password or other compromising log-in information, usually via a web page.
 This is most often deployed via spear phishing.

 Credential stuffing is a type of cyberattack in which the attacker uses a list of stolen usernames and passwords to gain unauthorized access to a large number of accounts.
 The attacker obtains the list of stolen credentials through various means, such as purchasing them on the dark web or scraping them from publicly available data breaches.
 Once they have the credentials, they use automated tools to try each username and password combination on a target website or service.
-Credential stuffing is a particularly effective attack because many people use the same username and password for multiple accounts, making it easy for the attacker to gain access to multiple accounts with a single set of credentials.

 A capability of some email security solutions that prevents sensitive information or data from leaving an organization via email.
 This is a common add-on service offered by email providers such as Microsoft.